getsling/GVUserDefaults/README.md

     [GVUserDefaults standardUserDefaults].userName = @"myusername";

+### Objects only
+At this moment only objects can be stored, so no integers or booleans.
+Just wrap them in an NSNumber.

 ### Key prefix
 The keys in NSUserDefaults are the same name as your properties.
 If you'd like to prefix them, add a `prefix` method to your category: